YehEmily/OSSGame/Reflection.md

 int[][] moves = {{1,1}, {0,0}, {0,2}, {2,0}, {2,2}, {0,1}, {1,0}, {1,2}, {2,1}};
 ```

 Using a look-up table was obviously not the best way to implement a tic-tac-toe AI, though.
-Any player that knew the order in which the AI looks up moves would know exactly how to win every time, guaranteed.
+Any player that knows the order in which the AI looks up moves will also know exactly how to win every time, guaranteed.
 As a result, my next iteration involved creating an AI that could select its next move on its own, without a look-up table.
 This involved implementing a minimax algorithm, which aims to *minimize* the *maximum* loss.
 How is this achieved?
 First, I used an evaluation function to determine the score of the tic-tac-toe board after any given move.
 The rules were as follows:

 * ADD 100 points for each of the AI's 3-in-a-rows
 * ADD 10 points for each of the AI's 2-in-a-rows with an empty cell in the row